 A revised funding authorization will be issued indicating the decrease in services support and the increase in funds to purchase services.
 The services support expenditures for June are paid for and reimbursed in July; therefore, each county's allocation covers services support provided during the service months of June through May.
 The DSS - 1571 system is used by the counties to report and claim reimbursement.
-However, if a local partnership allocates services support funds to an agency other than the local DSS, these funds are allocated through a contract and cover services support provided during the service and reimbursed using the Financial Status Report (FSR) form.
+However, if a local partnership allocates services support funds to an agency other than the local DSS, these funds are allocated through a contract and cover services support provided during the service months of July through June.
+These expenditures are reported and reimbursed using the Financial Status Report (FSR) form.